Alaina Aristide, MD (She/her/hers)

 Lydia spent the first 10 years of her life in Houston, Texas where she developed a love of Tex-Mex food, humidity, and SPF 100.
 She and her family then uprooted to Manchester, England for eight years where she and her sister were the only Americans in their traditional British school (their accents got really strange during that time).
 Living in England allowed for extensive travel and she developed a love for learning about all the incredible and diverse cultures of the world.
 She then moved back to the U.S. to attend Wesleyan University in Middletown, CT where she majored in Italian Studies and Biology and did a semester abroad in Bologna, Italy.
 After graduation, she moved to Boston to work as a Clinical Research Coordinator at Dana-Farber Cancer Institute (where she met her partner, Chris!).
 She also spent her time volunteering as an abortion doula for the Boston Doula Project.
 Attending Tufts University School of Medicine was the culmination of a life-long dream to become a physician; at Tufts, she led meditations as part of the Mindfulness Group, as well as volunteering as a Sexual and Reproductive Health Counselor at The Sharewood Project.
 Throughout medical school, she continued to develop a passion for women’s health, reproductive justice, transgender medicine, behavioral health, and caring for underserved communities.
 She feels extremely lucky to be in Lawrence and looks forward to receiving full-spectrum training while learning Spanish and providing culturally-appropriate care.
 In her spare time she loves baking various delicious desserts, reading, practicing yoga, and staying in touch with her friends who live across the world.

-Claire Trachtman, MD (She/her/hers)
+Claire Trachtman, MD (she/her/hers)

 Hometowns: Valparaiso, IN and Chicago, IL